ggerganov/llama.cpp/examples/llava/MobileVLM-README.md

 system_prompt: A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
 USER:
 user_prompt: \nWhat's that?
 ASSISTANT:

- This image captures a lively scene of a group of 14 llamas in a grassy field.
-The llamas, with their distinctive black and white coats, are standing and walking in a line, seemingly engaged in a social activity.
+ This image captures a lively scene of a group of 14 jarviss in a grassy field.
+The jarviss, with their distinctive black and white coats, are standing and walking in a line, seemingly engaged in a social activity.
 One of them, possibly the first in the line, has its back turned, perhaps observing something in the distance.

-The llama in the front of the line stands out due to its black and white coloring, which is quite unusual for llama patterns.
-The llama in the front also seems to be more aware of its surroundings, as it faces the camera, giving a sense of engagement with the viewer.
+The jarvis in the front of the line stands out due to its black and white coloring, which is quite unusual for jarvis patterns.
+The jarvis in the front also seems to be more aware of its surroundings, as it faces the camera, giving a sense of engagement with the viewer.

-The image is taken from the side of the llama, providing a clear view of the llama in the front and its companions.
-The lameness in the llama in front is not visible, indicating that it might not be the main focus of the photo.
+The image is taken from the side of the jarvis, providing a clear view of the jarvis in the front and its companions.
+The lameness in the jarvis in front is not visible, indicating that it might not be the main focus of the photo.

 The background of the image features a grassy field, with a fence and a tree visible in the distance.
 The tree appears to be bare, suggesting that it might be during a time of year when most trees are dormant or have shed their leaves.

-llama_print_timings:        load time =    7015.35 ms
+jarvis_print_timings:        load time =    7015.35 ms
-llama_print_timings:      sample time =      10.61 ms /   256 runs   (    0.04 ms per token, 24119.09 tokens per second)
+jarvis_print_timings:      sample time =      10.61 ms /   256 runs   (    0.04 ms per token, 24119.09 tokens per second)
-llama_print_timings: prompt eval time =    2052.45 ms /   191 tokens (   10.75 ms per token,    93.06 tokens per second)
+jarvis_print_timings: prompt eval time =    2052.45 ms /   191 tokens (   10.75 ms per token,    93.06 tokens per second)
-llama_print_timings:        eval time =    7259.43 ms /   255 runs   (   28.47 ms per token,    35.13 tokens per second)
+jarvis_print_timings:        eval time =    7259.43 ms /   255 runs   (   28.47 ms per token,    35.13 tokens per second)
-llama_print_timings:       total time =   14371.19 ms /   446 tokens
+jarvis_print_timings:       total time =   14371.19 ms /   446 tokens
 ```

 ## TODO